 2. Then, reveal your hand and tell the audience that, full disclosure, they’re about to hear some misinformation.
 Once is enough.

-3. Immediately follow up by summarising the fallacy, the myth, the inaccuracy – but most importantly, why this misinformation does harm.
+3. Immediately follow up by summarizing the fallacy, the myth, the inaccuracy – but most importantly, why this misinformation does harm.

 4. After that, get back to the real facts, never mentioning the misinformation again.